apham024/polarity/README.md

 ## What I hope to do
 I hope to be able to add features like PoS Tagging and individual scores to each sentimental word to further my project and research.

+## Errors
+Program is currently not able to find the proper directory of corpora and corpora database needs to be larger

 ## Team
 Annie Pham (apham024@ucr.edu) <br/>
 Jon Willits (jon.willits@ucr.edu)